Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

 You manage IT, purchasing, and everything in between.
 Security is one of many responsibilities, not a dedicated role.

-Recommendation: Bitdefender GravityZone or SentinelOne Control.
+Recommendation: Bitdefender GravityZone or SentinelOne Core/Complete.
 Both are designed to act autonomously — detect, contain, and remediate without requiring manual investigation for most threats.
 Bitdefender's console is the simplest to operate day-to-day.
 SentinelOne's rollback feature provides a safety net for ransomware scenarios where automated containment alone isn't enough.

 Scenario B: Small IT Team (2–5 People)